Bibliography

 chevron-rightACT Step by Step or ACT Step by Stephashtag

-ACT (Accelerate Climate Transition) Step-by-step is aimed at any company wishing to build and implement an ambitious and concrete low-carbon strategy.
+ACT (Accelerate Climate Transition) Step-by-step is aimed at any company that wishes to develop and implement an ambitious and concrete low-carbon strategy.
 The approach is divided into 5 major steps:

 • Diagnosis of the current situation